defiant00/minet/Documentation/Quick Start for JS Coders.md

 You are not limited to adding code to a single class at a time, multiple comma-delimited class names can be provided at once.
 All of the classes will contain the shared code.
 ```
-; Both MyClass and SecondClass will contain an x and y property, defaulted to zero.
+; Both MyClass and SecondClass will contain an x and y variable, defaulted to zero.
 MyClass, SecondClass
     .x, .y: 0, 0
 ```